mitsuba-renderer/mitsuba3/docs/src/developer_guide.rst

   written in Python, and which access Mitsuba through bindings.
 This includes statistical tests (Chi^2, etc.) and tooling for differentiable rendering.

+All other folders in `src` implement Mitsuba 3 plugins such as `bsdf`, `shapes`, etc.

 Coding style
 ------------

-We've essentially imported Python's PEP 8 into the C++ side (which does not specify a recommended naming convention), ensuring that code that uses functionality from both languages looks natural.
+We've essentially imported Python's `PEP 8 <https://peps.python.org/pep-0008/>`_ into the C++ side (which does not specify a recommended naming convention), ensuring that code that uses functionality from both languages looks natural.

 Contributing
 ------------